jamiepmullan/full-static-website/README.md

 - Cloudfront Origin Identity
 - Route53

 I have put in the serverless.yml file fields that will need replacing.
-They are detailed with '<' and '>' tags. i.e. <site-name>.
+They are detailed with '<' and '>' tags.